NikhilReddyPurumandla/FirstAssignment/README.md

 ## Installations

-Install Jdk8.
+Install Java.
+Make sure you have Java installed.

 ### Tomcat Installation
-1.Install Java.
-Make sure you have Java installed.
+1. Go to https://tomcat.apache.org/download-80.cgi and download latest version of tomcat.

 2.Unzip Tomcat.
-Unzip tomcat-6.0.28-preconfigured.zip.

 ### Eclipse Installation
 3.Download Eclipse.
 Install the Java EE version of Eclipse.

-4.Tell Eclipse about Tomcat.
+4.Add tomcat into Eclipse .
 Start Eclipse and go to workbench

 5.Test the server.
 Test Tomcat within Eclipse.